gyss/basic-chat/README.md

 - [x] Setup Travis CI to run all tests on every commit
 - [ ] Work on Ally
 - [x] Code splitting
+- [x] End to end testing with Cypress